 The EM is part of the Department's eligibility data system.
 The EM is a read-only worksheet that lists all potentially eligible postsecondary institutions, as determined by the Department using the data described above.
-If the entry for your institution in the EM shows that your institution is eligible to apply for a grant for a particular program, and you plan to apply for a grant in that program, you will not need to apply for eligibility or for a waiver through the process described in this notice.
+If the entry for your institution in the EM shows that your institution is eligible to apply for a grant for a particular program, and you plan to submit an application for a grant in that program, you will not need to apply for eligibility or for a waiver through the process described in this notice.
 Rather, you may print out the eligibility letter directly.
-However, if the EM does not show that your institution is eligible for a program in which you plan to apply for a grant, you must submit an application as discussed in this notice before the application deadline of April 5, 2021.
+However, if the EM does not show that your institution is eligible for a program in which you plan to apply Start Printed Page 68436for a grant, you must submit an application as discussed in this notice before the January 31, 2020 deadline.

 To check your institution's eligibility in the EM, go to https://HEPIS.ed.gov, and log into the system using your email address and password.
 If you are not sure whether you have an account in the system, click the “New User” button.
 If you have an account, it will walk you through setup.
 Note that it may take up to five business days to verify user identity and to complete new account setup, so please allow yourself enough time to complete the application.
 If the Grant Eligibility Application (GEA) system is open, click the link on your dashboard to check your institution's eligibility status by clicking the “View pre-Eligibility Information” button.
 Your institution's eligibility information will display.

-Enrollment of Needy Students: For programs under titles III and V (excluding the PBI programs), an institution is considered to have an enrollment of needy students if: (1) At least 50 percent of its degree-seeking students received financial assistance under the Federal Pell Grant, FSEOG, FWS, or the Federal Perkins Loan programs; or (2) the percentage of its undergraduate degree-seeking students who were enrolled on at least a half-time basis and received Federal Pell Grants exceeded the median percentage of undergraduate degree students who were enrolled on at least a half-time basis and received Federal Pell Grants at comparable institutions that offer similar instruction.
+Enrollment of Needy Students: For title III and V programs (excluding the PBI programs), an institution is considered to have an enrollment of needy students if: (1) At least 50 percent of its degree-seeking students received financial assistance under the Federal Pell Grant, FSEOG, FWS, or the Federal Perkins Loan programs; or (2) the percentage of its undergraduate degree-seeking students who were enrolled on at least a half-time basis and received Federal Pell Grants exceeded the average percentage of undergraduate degree students who were enrolled on at least a half-time basis and received Federal Pell Grants at comparable institutions that offer similar instruction.

-To qualify under criterion 2, an institution's Federal Pell Grant percentage for base year 2018-2019 must be more than the median for its category of comparable institutions provided in the 2018-2019 Average Pell Grant and Core Expenses per FTE Student Table in this notice.
-If your institution qualifies under the first criterion, under which at least 50 percent of its degree-seeking students received financial assistance under one of several Federal student aid programs (the Federal Pell Grant, FSEOG, FWS, or the Federal Perkins Loan programs), but not the second criterion, under which an institution's Federal Pell Grant percentage for base year 2018-2019 must be more than the average for its category of comparable institutions provided in the 2018-2019 Average Pell Grant and Core Expenses per FTE Student Table in this notice, you must submit an application including the requested data, which is not available in IPEDS.
+To qualify under criterion 2, an institution's Federal Pell Grant percentage for base year 2017-2018 must be more than the average for its category of comparable institutions provided in the 2017-2018 Average Pell Grant and Core Expenses per FTE Student table in this notice.
+If your institution qualifies under the first criterion, under which at least 50 percent of its degree-seeking students received financial assistance under one of several Federal student aid programs (the Federal Pell Grant, FSEOG, FWS, or the Federal Perkins Loan programs), but not the second criterion, under which an institution's Federal Pell Grant percentage for base year 2017-2018 must be more than the average for its category of comparable institutions provided in the 2017-2018 Average Pell Grant and Core Expenses per FTE student table in this notice, you must submit an application including the requested data, which is not available in IPEDS.

-For the definition of “Enrollment of Needy Students,” for purposes of the Part A PBI program, see section 318(b)(2) of the HEA, and for purposes Start Printed Page 12667of the Part F PBI program, see section 371(c)(9) of the HEA.
+For the definition of “Enrollment of Needy Students,” for purposes of the Part A PBI program, see section 318(b)(2) of the HEA, and for purposes of the Part F PBI program, see section 371(c)(9) of the HEA.

-Core Expenses per FTE Student: For the Title III, Part A SIP; Part A ANNH; Part A PBI; Part A NASNTI; Part A AANAPISI; Title III, Part F HSI STEM and Articulation; Part F PBI; Part F ANNH; Part F NASNTI; Part F AANAPISI; Title V, Part A HSI; and Title V, Part B PPOHA programs, an institution should compare its base year 2018-2019 Core Expenses per FTE student to the average Core Expenses per FTE student for its category of comparable institutions in the base year 2018-2019 Average Pell Grant and Average Core Expenses per FTE Student Table in this notice.
-The institution meets this eligibility requirement under these programs if its Core Expenses for the 2018-2019 base year are less than the average for its category of comparable institutions.
+Core Expenses per FTE Student: For the Title III, Part A SIP; Part A ANNH; Part A PBI; Part A NASNTI; Part A AANAPISI; Title III, Part F HSI STEM and Articulation; Part F PBI; Part F AANAPISI; Part F ANNH; Part F NASNTI; Title V, Part A HSI; and Title V, Part B PPOHA programs, an institution should compare its base year 2017-2018 Core Expenses per FTE student to the average Core Expenses per FTE student for its category of comparable institutions in the base year 2017-2018 Average Pell Grant and Average Core Expenses per FTE Student Table in this notice.
+The institution meets this eligibility requirement under these programs if its Core Expenses for the 2017-2018 base year are less than the average for its category of comparable institutions.

 Core Expenses are defined as the total expenses for the essential education activities of the institution.
 Core Expenses for public institutions reporting under the Governmental Accounting Standards Board (GASB) requirements include expenses for instruction, research, public service, academic support, student services, institutional support, operation and maintenance of plant, depreciation, scholarships and fellowships, interest, and other operating and non-operating expenses.
 Core Expenses for institutions reporting under the Financial Accounting Standards Board (FASB) standards (primarily private, not-for-profit, and for-profit) include expenses for instruction, research, public service, academic support, student services, institutional support, net grant aid to students, and other expenses.
-Core Expenses do not include Federal student aid for the purposes of eligibility.
+Do not include Federal student financial aid.
 For both FASB and GASB institutions, Core Expenses do not include expenses for auxiliary enterprises (e.g., bookstores, dormitories), hospitals, and independent operations.